gsharansingh/Best_practice_to_train_model_on_images_in_Tensorflow/README.md

 # Best practice to train model on images in Tensorflow
-> Common questions:
+> **Common questions**:
 >
 > Which is better ImageDataGenerator or tf.Data pipeline?
 >
-> Is graph-type model any good in trying implement a deep learning model for image classificaton?
+> Is graph-type model any good in implementing a deep learning model for image classificaton?
->

 These questions are reason for me to try these 3 possible methods for the training of an image classification model.